 The world will tell you there is no sin to be guilty of.
-But that’s a fairytale.
-Living in a state of denial about how bad things are, how bad we are, will never change a thing.
-All it has the power to do is keep you enslaved, trying to prove your worth on the basis of what you do.
-But the Christian knows true freedom from guilt.
-Not because we are innocent, but because the One who is took our guilty verdict upon Himself.
+But living in a state of denial about how bad things are, how bad we are, will never change a thing.
+All that has the power to do is keep you enslaved, trying to prove your worth on the basis of what you do.
+The Christian knows true freedom from guilt – not because we are innocent, but because the One who is took our guilty verdict upon Himself.

 God saved me from success.
 He spared me from “opportunities.”
 He saved me from self-reliance and the pride of accomplishment.
 And in their place, He gave me the priceless gift of rest in Him.